35 Weeks Pregnant

 How big is baby at 35 weeks?

-At 35 weeks pregnant, baby is as big as a pineapple.
-Baby measures about between 17 and 18 inches from head to heel.
+At 35 weeks pregnant, baby measures in around 18.2 inches from head to heel.
 From here on out, they won't get much longer but will keep plumping up.
-Your 35-week fetus now weighs about 5.5 to 6 pounds, and will put on a pound or more of baby fat before you meet them.
+Your 35-week fetus now weighs about 5.7 pounds, and will put on a pound or more of baby fat before you meet them.

 35 weeks pregnant is how many months?